Skip to main content

 }

-function ColorBoxes(self) {
+function ColorBoxes(unit) {

 // Create a container and nest child elements inside it